Clawest

 Removed the View Details Modal for Direct Navigation to the Product Details Page

-I also observed that both the quick view modal and the product details page display similar levels of information, making only one of them necessary for the flow to work.
+I also observed that both the quick view modal and the product details page display similar levels of information, deeming only one of them necessary for the flow to work.

 Iterated the Quantity Selector's Functionality from a Dropdown to Plus and Minus Buttons